 A study that divides the scientific community

 To reach this conclusion, the researchers analyzed data from 102,865 individuals who participated in the study.
 NutriNet-Health, launched in 2009 and still ongoing.
 This notably made it possible to collect information concerning the medical history, socio-demographic data, diet, lifestyle and health of the participants.
-Information about the consumption of artificial sweeteners was gleaned from information about their eating habits.
+Information regarding the consumption of artificial sweeteners was gleaned from information regarding their eating habits.
 These data were then linked with cancer diagnoses within the cohort.
 The researchers also took into account certain factors relevant to cancer risk, such as age, smoking, poor diet and lack of physical activity.

 Faced with the results of their study, the researchers concluded that artificial sweeteners are not good substitutes for sugar, even if they do not exclude the possibility of a bias linked to consumer lifestyle. ” These findings do not support the use of sweeteners as safe alternatives to sugar and provide new insights to address controversies over their potential adverse health effects. said Dr. Mathilde Touvier, coordinator of the study, in a statement.